Likvido/Likvido.Kubesec/README.md

 #### Examples

-a) This is an example command that will backup secrets from the namespace called `likvido-api` which is part of a cluster with the kubectl context name `staging-win`
+a) This is an example command that will backup secrets from the namespace called `likvido-api` which is part of a cluster with the kubectl context name `staging`

 ```
-kubesec backup --namespace likvido-api --context staging-win
+kubesec backup --namespace likvido-api --context staging
 ```

-b) This command will backup secrets from the namespaces that include `likvido` keyword on their names and are part of a cluster with the kubectl context name `staging-win`
+b) This command will backup secrets from the namespaces that include `likvido` keyword on their names and are part of a cluster with the kubectl context name `staging`

 ```
-kubesec backup --namespace-includes likvido --context staging-win
+kubesec backup --namespace-includes likvido --context staging
 ```

-c) This command will backup secrets from the namespaces that contain numbers on their names and are part of a cluster with the kubectl context name `staging-win`
+c) This command will backup secrets from the namespaces that contain numbers on their names and are part of a cluster with the kubectl context name `staging`

 ```
-kubesec backup --namespace-regex \d --context staging-win
+kubesec backup --namespace-regex \d --context staging
 ```
 ## Restore